iamkanishka/Angular-Featuers-Exploration-Part2/README.md

 11. Separate all the Routing Configuration Code into the another file app-routing.module in the Angular
 12. Introduction to Routing Guards.
 Implementation of canActivate Route Guard in the angular
 13. Implementation canActictivate Route Guard for the Nested Child Routes in the Angular
+14. Controlling Naviagtion with CanDeactivate Route Guard in teh angular